ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

     url: https://www.kcl.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: Gürcan Zeren Gülersoy is a PhD candidate in Economics at King’s College London, specializing in trade and input-output economics.
+bio: Gürcan Zeren Gülersoy is a PhD candidate in Economics at King's College London, specializing in international trade with a focus on production networks.

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.